 Credit: Jennifer Boomer/Getty Images

 The Murphy bed was made to allow rooms to perform multiple purposes.
 According to Smithsonian Mag, William Lawrence Murphy came up with the idea for the fold-out bed around 1900 in San Francisco.
 As the legend goes, a love interest prompted the invention of the wall bed.
 Murphy was taken by a young opera singer; however, it would be considered deeply immodest to invite her to enter a gentleman’s bedroom.
-The wall bed allowed Murphy to stow his bed in his closet, hence transforming his one-room apartment from a bedroom into a parlor where the young singer could enter.
+The wall bed allowed Murphy to stow his bed in his closet, hence transforming his one-room apartment from a bedroom into a parlour where the young singer could enter.

 Today, Murphy beds are used to transform spare rooms in creative ways.
 Design gurus Chip and Joanna Gains renovated a playroom with a Murphy bed for accommodating guests in one episode of their wildly popular HGTV show Fixer Upper.

-Murphy beds are also ideal for transforming underused rooms into designated home offices, home fitness centers, or artist studios.
+Murphy beds are also ideal for transforming underused rooms into designated home offices, home fitness centres, or artist studios.
 The sky’s the limit when it comes to dreaming up creative ideas when you have extra space to spread out.

 Con: May Not Fit in Rooms with Odd Angles or Low Ceilings